There’s no scientific evidence supporting the idea that CBD causes anxiety.

 And since anxiety is a known side effect of THC…

-Even small concentrations of synthetic cannabinoids like AB-FUBINACA can cause unexpected effects like anxiety.
+Even small concentrations of AB-FUBINACA can cause unexpected effects like anxiety.
 Many synthetic cannabinoids have been associated with extremely negative (side) effects (5).

 You want to avoid synthetic cannabinoids at all times.